-Calculator: A graphing calculator (TI-83 Plus or TI-84 Plus or Silver Edition), except the TI-92 or TI-89 or equivalent, is recommended for the class.
-The software Mathematica output may also be used by the instructor time to time in lecture notes and video recitations.
+Calculator: A graphing calculator (TI-83 Plus or TI-84 Plus or Silver Edition), except the TI-92 or TI-89 or equivalent, is recommended for the assignments and Testing Center exams.

 Textbook Information: (Please read before purchasing anything for this course.)
 This course participates in The WKU Store's Day One Access program.
 This program is designed to provide immediate access to required materials for all students at prices cheaper than any other option.